HotCakeX/Harden-Windows-Security/Wiki posts/WDACConfig Module Main/New-WDACConfig.md

 ### -Debug

-Indicates that the module will output 3 additional files for debugging purposes and also write debug messages on the console:
+Indicates that the module will output 3 additional files for debugging purposes:

 - *FileRulesAndFileRefs.txt* - Contains the File Rules and Rule refs for the Hash of the files that no longer exist on the disk.
 - *DeletedFilesHashes.xml* - Policy file that contains File Rules and Rule refs for the files that no longer exist on the disk.